-- 1. The Out-of-Pocket Maximum will not include: - Services, supplies, or charges limited or excluded by the Plan; - Expenses not covered because a benefit maximum has been reached; - Any Eligible Expense paid by the Primary Plan when the Plan is the Secondary Plan for purposes of coordination of benefits; - Penalties for failing to obtain Prior Authorization. - 2.
-If you selected "Employee Only" coverage on your Enrollment Application/Change Form, when the "individual" "Out of-Pocket Maximum" for a Calendar Year equals the amount shown on your Schedule of Coverage, the benefit percentage automatically increases to 100% for purposes of determining the benefits available for additional Eligible Expenses incurred by you during the remainder of that Calendar Year.
+Your Out-of-Pocket Maximum will not include:

+- Services, supplies, or charges limited or excluded by the Plan; - Expenses not covered because a benefit maximum has been reached; - Any Eligible Expenses paid by the Primary Plan when the Plan is the Secondary Plan for purposes of coordination of benefits; - Penalties applied for failure to obtain Prior Authorization.

+Individual Out-of-Pocket Maximum

+When the Co-Share Amount for the In-Network or Out-of-Network Benefits level for a Participant in a Calendar Year equals the "individual" "Out-of-Pocket Maximum" shown on your Schedule of Coverage for that level, the benefit percentages automatically increase to 100% for purposes of determining the benefits available for additional Eligible Expenses incurred by that Participant for the remainder of that Calendar Year for that level.